christophevg/pypi-template/docs/getting-started.md

 $ pip install pypi-template
 ```

-## Use PyPi Template to setup a new package
+## Use PyPi Template to Setup a New Package

 ```bash
 $ mkdir my-new-project